DataBranner/RegexBlaster/TO-DO.md

  1. Need more productive attacks and noncombatants; revise `stringmaker.py` and incorporate into main program:

-  2. levels, allowing progressively more complex attack strings
+  2. levels, allowing progressively more complex attack strings;
-  2. generate attack/noncombatant strings formulaically
+  2. generate attack/noncombatant strings formulaically;
+  2. multiple strings with the smae formulaic structure;
   2. noncombatant strings and attack strings should be related in such a way as to be difficult to distinguish.
   2. Useful to the learner:

     3. short strings with repetition;
     3. small character sets.

  1. Use `argparse` for some command-line options: